javierkonpo/compsych-ds/README.md

 # ComPsych Design System (DS)

-The ComPsych Design System (DS) is a centralized React component library created to enforce design consistency, accelerate development, and provide a shared visual language across all ComPsych digital products.
+The ComPsych Design System is a centralized component library created to enforce design consistency, accelerate development, and provide a shared visual language across all ComPsych digital products.
 It serves as the single source of truth for reusable UI components, styling rules, and interaction patterns.

 # Getting Started